 This is undoubtedly the most extreme impact of addiction on children.
 The Adoption and Foster Care Analysis and Reporting System notes that more than 85,000 minors ended up in foster care in 2015 related to one or both parents using drugs.
 In fact, addiction to drugs is the second leading factor in the removal of children from homes; the leading factor is child neglect, which can sometimes involve parental drug or alcohol abuse.

 In some cases, parents can reunite with their children following recovery.
 Still, the temporary sense of loss can be devastating to children.
 Even more frightening is that continued drug or alcohol use could lead to permanent damage to the family.
 In fact, children can be permanently removed from their homes if their addicted parents die of an overdose or as a result of risky actions related to use.

-Addiction creates a chasm in relationship
+Addiction Creates a Chasm in Relationships

 However addiction is impacting your family — and if you are dealing with chemical dependency, it’s certain that your family is suffering too — your children’s faith might be at risk.
 Parents who are struggling with addiction might be less likely to get involved with church or attend on a regular basis, which means children don’t either.
-Your actions can also cause discouragement, resentment and anger in children, all of which can lead to spiritual problems down the road.
+Your actions can also cause discouragement, resentment, and anger in children, all of which can lead to spiritual problems down the road.

-Recovery for the entire family
+Addiction Recovery for the Entire Family